Arges86/web-spellchecker/README.md

 * [cheerio] - An implementation of core jQuery designed specifically for the server.
 * [axios] - Promise based HTTP client for the browser and node.js.
 * [ws] - WebSocket client and server implementation.
+* [hunspell] - A spell checker and morphological analyser designed for languages with rich morphology and complex word compounding and character encoding

 ### Installation Docker
 From the root project directory: